 OSOP evaluates BTFA's trust programs and trust records management for deficiencies and monitors corrective actions for the identified deficiencies.
-It oversees BTFA's financial reporting, Risk Management, Compliance, Audit Liaison, Project Management, Strategic Planning, and Data Governance and Analytics functions.
+It oversees BTFA's Financial Reporting, Risk Management, Compliance, Audit Liaison, Project Management, Strategic Planning, and Data Governance and Analytics functions.
 OSOP also evaluates trust programs managed by Tribes under Self-Determination compact agreements pursuant to Title 25 CFR, Part 1000.

-The FY 2022 budget will fund 34 FTE to:
+The FY 2023 budget will fund 34 FTE to:

-- Conduct 23 Tribal evaluations.
+- Conduct 45 Tribal evaluations.

 - Conduct 40 records assessments.

 - Conduct reviews of mandated DOI programs.

-- Conduct 12 comprehensive Regulatory Compliance Reviews of BTFA's trust operations activities.
+- Conduct 15 comprehensive Regulatory Compliance Reviews of BTFA's trust operations activities.

 - Conduct 20 internal control reviews.

 - Review 17 financial business processes.

-- Conduct comprehensive annual mandated reviews; review 2 SORNs and 4 PIAs; conduct annual privacy awareness and role-based training for 350 employees.
+- Conduct comprehensive annual mandated privacy reviews; review 2 SORNs and 4 PIAs; conduct annual privacy awareness and role-based training for 350 employees.

 - Respond to 12 referrals from Office of Inspector General.

-- Process 75 FOIA requests
+- Oversee the Bureau's responses to the outside auditor's request for information and documents.

-Office of Strategic Oversight and Planning (\$6,295,000 /34 FTE) - The BTFA developed a number of advanced oversight capabilities that allow it to proactively address risks to our beneficiaries and our mission, to act strategically, to increase performance, and to report its results.
+Office of Strategic Oversight and Planning (\$6,539,000/34 FTE) - The BTFA developed a number of advanced oversight capabilities that allow it to proactively address risks to our beneficiaries and our mission, to act strategically, to increase performance, and to report its results.
 These oversight capabilities are consolidated into the OSOP, which is broken up into a number of Divisions and workgroups.